nicholalexander/youreuler/README.md

 # youreuler

 A cutting edge state of the art URL shortener.
-(And Elongator.
-Eventually.)

-## A Note On the Naming

-A guy I met once pronounced URLs as "you're ul".
-But with no real empty space between the two words.
-And that was different.
-It is only a happy accident that the name I picked also says Your Euler.
+And Enlengthener.

 ## Installation